 The other scenario is that you will end up with a system built around what your programmer has pre-built software drivers for.

-So, for instance if you wanted, say, Mobotics cameras your Control 4 Installer may try and get you to move to something else because maybe they don't have a driver for it.
-With AMX or Crestron, we could ask the manufacturer for the control information and write one - so that you can have the system that you wanted, rather than US telling YOU what you can have.
+So, for instance if you wanted, say, Mobotics cameras your Control 4 Installer may try and get you to move to something else because maybe they may not have a driver for it.
+With AMX, we could ask the manufacturer for the control information and write one - so that you can have the system that you wanted, rather than US telling YOU what you can have.
 In other words, our systems are built around the best equipment for your project - others build theirs around what they are ABLE to control or what their manufacturer can supply to make their job easy.

 Now, you may say - well isn't that just sour grapes because they do not supply Control 4, Savant or Elan.
 Well... we were a Control 4 dealer, but were not willing to sell it to customers because of the number of quirks it has and reliability issues - plus if, for any reason, we did not sell any of their product for 6 Months - we would no longer have access to customers systems and we would be cut off by the manufacturer - it is a sales/target driven product.
 The number of negatives far outweighed the positives.
 We also invested in demonstration kit to become a dealer - which we have since disposed of.

-We ARE an Elan dealer and we use this for small projects and single room projects.
+We have also investigated Savant, and we have now taken this on as a product.
 Part of our responsibilities, is understanding the limits of the equipment we supply so that the customer does not get lumbered with something that has run into a deadend.

 As an automation contractor, we have a responsibility to investigate all options and not leave customers with a dead end product.
 99% of our brands are global brands from large companies.
 For example : AMX is owned by Harman Professional systems - a multi billion dollar company, who is in turn owned by Samsung.
 Lutron (Lighting Control systems) and Leviton (alarm systems) are both privately owned multi billion dollar companies.
 Crestron is a privately owned multi million dollar company.
 Whilst their turnover does not guarantee they will never fail, its far less likely than a startup company in an industrial unit.